 Mean score of companies in the Maritime Transport industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

-Klaipeda State Seaport Authority's score of 11 is higher than 83% of the industry.
+Klaipeda State Seaport Authority's score of 11 is lower than 56% of the industry.
 This can give you a sense of how well the company is doing compared to its peers.